Linkwitz Lab LX521 Dipole Loudspeaker Project

-In the plans, the baffle is held to the structure with a brace that I'm making from a combination of 1-1/8" MDF and 18mm Baltic birch plywood.
+In the plans, the baffle is held to the structure with a bracket that I'm making from a combination of 1-1/8" MDF and 18mm Baltic birch plywood.
 I used my table saw sled to rough cut the pieces, and also used it to cut the angles on the brace uprights.
 You can see the hold-down stick in the first photo to keep my hands away from the spinning blade.
 It has a rubber facing on the side that contacts the work piece.

 I've already taken some of the parts to the router table to put on a small 1/8" radius on the edges of the MDF "foot" and the side braces.
 That should help prevent skinning my knuckles on sharp edges when I'm working with the passive crossover to be located between the uprights.
 [Edit: Later on in this project, I re-routed a much larger chamfer instead of the small 1/8" roundover in order to match the appearance of the rest of the bridge.]

 In a slight deviation from plans, I made the brace "foot" into a trapezoidal shape to echo the angles in the baffle.
 This brace assembly will be painted black like SL's, probably using Lamp Black water-based General Finishes Milk Paint.
 It will be sprayed or rolled-on after a good shellac coat to seal the wood/MDF.